 Check the fine print for all offers — regardless of the store.

-Ibotta’s terms and conditions state that Target coupons cannot be combined with Ibotta offers.
-However, we’ve found exceptions to this rule.
-As a result, we recommend that you read the terms and conditions of each offer to verify that you can stack your savings.
+It’s always a good idea to read the terms and conditions of each offer to verify that you can stack your savings.

 Even though Ibotta specifies a few rules for certain stores, as a rule of thumb, just get in the habit of looking at the terms of each offer: